Prosthesis: Production of prosthetic socket

 The production of a prosthetic socket begins with capturing the geometry of the residual limb; this process is called shape capture.
 The goal of this process is to create an accurate representation of the residual limb, which is critical to achieve good socket fit.
 The custom socket is created by taking a plaster cast of the residual limb or, more commonly today, of the liner worn over their residual limb, and then making a mold from the plaster cast.
 The commonly used compound is called Plaster of Paris.
 In recent years, various digital shape capture systems have been developed which can be input directly to a computer allowing for a more sophisticated design.
 In general, the shape capturing process begins with the digital acquisition of three-dimensional (3D) geometric data from the amputee's residual limb.
 Data are acquired with either a probe, laser scanner, structured light scanner, or a photographic-based 3D scanning system.

-After shape capture, the second phase of the socket production is called rectification, which is the process of modifying the model of the residual limb by adding volume to bony prominence and potential pressure points and remove volume from load bearing area.
-This can be done manually by adding or removing plaster to the positive model, or virtually by manipulating the computerized model in the software.
+After shape capture, the second phase of the socket production is called rectification, which is the process of modifying the model of the residual limb by adding volume to potential pressure points and removing volume from load bearing areas.
+This can be done manually by adding or removing plaster to the positive model, or virtually by manipulating the computerized model in software.
 Lastly, the fabrication of the prosthetic socket begins once the model has been rectified and finalized.
-The prosthetists would wrap the positive model with a semi-molten plastic sheet or carbon fiber coated with epoxy resin to construct the prosthetic socket.
-For the computerized model, it can be 3D printed using a various of material with different flexibility and mechanical strength.
+Prosthetists wrap the positive model with a semi-molten plastic sheet or carbon fiber coated with epoxy resin to construct the prosthetic socket.
+Computerized models can be 3D printed using various materials ranging in flexibility and mechanical strength.

-Optimal socket fit between the residual limb and socket is critical to the function and usage of the entire prosthesis.
-If the fit between the residual limb and socket attachment is too loose, this will reduce the area of contact between the residual limb and socket or liner, and increase pockets between residual limb skin and socket or liner.
-Pressure then is higher, which can be painful.
-Air pockets can allow sweat to accumulate that can soften the skin.
-Ultimately, this is a frequent cause for itchy skin rashes.
-Over time, this can lead to breakdown of the skin.
+Optimal socket fit is critical to the function and usage of the entire prosthesis.
+If the fit between the residual limb and socket attachment is too loose, this will reduce the area of contact and increase pockets between the residual limb and socket or liner.
+Pressure is then higher, which can be painful.
+Air pockets can allow sweat to accumulate, which can soften the skin.
+Ultimately, this is a frequent cause for itchy skin rashes, and over time, can lead to breakdown of the skin.
 On the other hand, a very tight fit may excessively increase the interface pressures that may also lead to skin breakdown after prolonged use.

 Artificial limbs are typically manufactured using the following steps: